szermatt/visual-replace/docs/source/usage.rst

    pair: command; visual-replace-selected
    pair: command; visual-replace-from-isearch

-* `visual-replace` is the main command that starts Visual Replace and then executes the search-and-replace.
-It can replace `replace-string`, `query-replace`, `replace-regexp` and `query-replace-regexp`.
+* :code:`visual-replace` is the main command that starts Visual Replace and then executes the search-and-replace.
+It can replace :code:`replace-string`, :code:`query-replace`, :code:`replace-regexp` and :code:`query-replace-regexp`.

-* `visual-replace-thing-at-point` starts a visual replace session with the symbol at point as text to replace.
+* :code:`visual-replace-thing-at-point` starts a visual replace session with the symbol at point as text to replace.

-* `visual-replace-selected` starts with the text within the current active region as text to replace.
+* :code:`visual-replace-selected` starts with the text within the current active region as text to replace.

-* `visual-replace-from-isearch` switches from an active isearch session to `visual-replace`, keeping the current search text and settings, such as regexp mode.
+* :code:`visual-replace-from-isearch` switches from an active isearch session to :code:`visual-replace`, keeping the current search text and settings, such as regexp mode.
 This is meant to be called while isearch is in progress, and bound to :code:`isearch-mode-map`.